-Pietaro is director/host of the annual Dissident Arts Festival (founded 2006) and has been a guest speaker at Left Forum and the Vision Festival.
-He’s been a featured reader at Great Weather for Media’s Spoken Word Sundays, the Workers United Film Festival, the UpSurge JazzPoetry Festival and numerous other venues.
-As a percussionist and/or spoken word artist, he’s collaborated with Allen Ginsberg, Pete Seeger, Amina Baraka, Karl Berger, Steve Dalachinsky, Nora Guthrie, Erika Dagnino, Ras Moshe, Ngome Hill, historian Paul Buhle, record producer Kramer and many more.
+A guest speaker at Left Forum and the Vision Festival, Pietaro has been a featured reader at Great Weather for Media’s Spoken Word Sundays, the Workers United Film Festival, the UpSurge JazzPoetry Festival and numerous other venues.
+As a percussionist, guitarist and/or spoken word artist, he’s collaborated with Allen Ginsberg, Pete Seeger, Amina Baraka, Karl Berger, Steve Dalachinsky, Nora Guthrie, Erika Dagnino, Ras Moshe, Ngoma Hill, historian Paul Buhle, record producer Kramer and many more.
 He also fronts post-punk neo-Beat duo Shadows and spoken word/free jazz quartet the Red Microphone; the latter collaborated with Ms. Baraka on the recording Amina Baraka & the Red Microphone (ESP-Disk, 2017).
-Ms. Baraka also performed Pietaro’s “Her Side of the Road” as a dramatic reading with music in 2017.
-Pietaro is a member of the Author’s Guild, the Jazz Journalists Association, Academy of American Poets, the National Writers Union, the Poetry Society of New York and the International Society of Improvised Music.
+Ms. Baraka also performed Pietaro’s “Her Side of the Road” as a dramatic reading in 2017.
+Pietaro is a member of the Author’s Guild, Jazz Journalists Association, Academy of American Poets and National Writers Union

 Websites: http://JohnPietaro.com , www.DissidentArts.com